 The graduate student shall, upon official notification, pass an oral and/or written examination on his major, his minor fields, and his thesis.

 APPLICATION FOR DEGREE

-Application for the degree of Master of Arts in Education must be filed formally with the Dean of the College not later than the tenth week prior to the date on which the degree is to be conferred.
-The application should have the approval of the major professor and/or the Advisory Committee.
+Application for the degree of Master of Arts in Education must be filed formally with the Registrar not later than the tenth week prior to the date on which the degree is to be conferred.